burmilla/burmilla.github.io/content/docs/faqs.md

 ```

 `xvda1` should be the right disk for your own setup.
 In the future, we will be trying to create a system service that would automatically do this on boot in AWS.

+## Why the name BurmillaOS?

+The "Rancher" in BurmillaOS's predecessor RancherOS came from the [Pets vs Cattle](https://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/) analogy.
+While RancherOS was founded on the "cattle" approach, actually, servers often enough end up being pets.
+Thus, the name [Burmilla](https://en.wikipedia.org/wiki/Burmilla), a breed of pet cats, was chosen.